franverona/loadgo/README.md

       }
     });

 **LoadGo** is under MIT License.
 Feel free to download, modify and adapt it to your own purposes.
+If you find any bug, send a pull request and I will include your piece of code into repository